arthurafarias/Bare-Arduino-Project/INSTALL.md

 **Don't forget** to modify the `Makefile` to suit your needs.

-Then compile and upload your code to an **Arduino of your choice**:
+Then compile and upload your code to an **Arduino Mega 2560**:

 ```Bash
 $ make
 $ make upload
 ```

 If it's not working, make sure everything has been installed correctly and check your `Makefile` configuration.
-Also make sure you are using and `Arduino Uno`.
+Also make sure you are using and `Arduino Mega 2560`.

 If nothing seems to help, you can fill an [issue here](https://github.com/arthurafarias/Bare-Arduino-Project/issues).